ejkorg/sender/docs/ARCHITECTURE.md

 ## Where to go from here

-- I can add these diagrams to `docs/ARCHITECTURE.md` as rendered images (SVG/PNG), or leave them as Mermaid blocks (as done here).
-If you want SVGs in the repo, I can generate and add them.
+- Regenerating diagrams: see `docs/REGEN_DIAGRAMS.md` and `docs/regen_diagrams.sh`.
-- I can also add a small `docs/README.md` linking this file and the build/test quickstart if you'd like.
+- I can open a PR with these docs and images if you want to publish them.

 ---